DhwaniSondhi/Bank-Loan-Management-System/README.md

 - Banks will indicate whether they have accepted or denied a given request.
 - Before the program ends, customers will indicate if they have reached their goal or not.
 - Before the program ends, banks will indicate their remaining funds.
-- The information will be printed in master process/main thread.
+- The information will be printed in the master process/main thread.

 **Two versions:**